UniMath/agda-unimath/src/foundation/equivalences.lagda.md

 ### The 3-for-2 property of being an equivalence

-#### If a right factor is an equivalence, then the left factor is an equivalence iff the composite is
+#### If the right factor is an equivalence, then the left factor being an equivalence is equivalent to the composite being one

 ```agda
 module _